unrealwork/atsd-use-cases/SocrataPython/README.md

 ### Conclusion

-The tutorial provides an example on how to load one particular data.gov dataset into ATSD while minimizing time spent on designing table schemas and implementing parsers.
+This tutorial provides an example on how to load one particular data.gov dataset into ATSD while minimizing time spent on designing table schemas and implementing parsers.

 In a more advanced (consolidation) scenario, the Collector can be scheduled to store and even incrementally update a wide range of datasets from data.gov into the same ATSD instance.
 This can be accomplished by creating additional [Socrata](https://github.com/axibase/axibase-collector/blob/master/jobs/socrata.md) jobs in the Collector web interface accessible at https://localhost:9443.